yuxing26liu/Power-Outage-Predictor/index.md

   frameborder="0"
 ></iframe>

-Now our model has improved.
-We achieved an RMSE of 1329.56 minutes (≈ 22.1 hours) and an R² of 0.4004.
+Here, we can see **improvement** over the baseline since our RMSE decreased and our R² increased.
+RMSE = 1329.56 (≈ 22.15 hours), meaning its outage‐duration predictions are **off by about 22 hours** on average and its R² of 0.4004 indicates it now **explains 40.04%** of the variance.
 The most likely reason our R² is **still** low and RMSE high is that **outage durations are still extremely skewed**.
-In other words, **the model’s predictions are off by roughly 22 hours on average, and it explains only about 40 % of the variance in outage durations**.

-Our process in improving our model was introducing more hyper parameters, attemtping to get rid of extreme outlier, and engineering new temporal features (month_sin/month_cos, day‐of‐week, weekend flag) and transforming residential customer counts via log scaling.
+This indicates that adding state‐level, population-density, and temporal features—and using a boosted tree with hyperparameter tuning—provides substantial additional predictive power.
 Since our model improved this shows these efforts had a positive impact on the model, however, since we never reached our goal of R^2 > 0.75 which indicates a good model, this indicates that while the HistGradientBoostingRegressor captures some predictive structure, most of the variation in duration remains unaccounted for.

 ## Step 8: Fairness Analysis

-Before running the permutation test, we clearly define our groups, metric, and hypotheses for fairness.
-We compare the model’s performance on two subgroups: outages in `CLIMATE.REGION == "South"` (Group X) versus outages in `CLIMATE.REGION == "East North Central"` (Group Y).
-Because our task is regression, we use **Root Mean Squared Error (RMSE)** as the evaluation metric.
+In this step, we investigate whether our final regression model exhibits disparate performance across two climate regions.
+Specifically, we compare:

+- **Group X:** Outages where `CLIMATE.REGION == "South"`
+- **Group Y:** Outages where `CLIMATE.REGION == "East North Central"`

+Since duration is continuous, we use **Root Mean Squared Error (RMSE)** as our evaluation metric.
+Ou hypotheses are:

-> **null hypothesis (H₀):** RMSE for South and East North Central are equal—any observed difference arises purely by chance.
+> **Null hypothesis:** RMSE for South and East North Central are equal—any observed difference arises purely by chance.

-> **alternative hypothesis (H₁):** RMSE for South is greater than RMSE_ENC, meaning the model performs worse for the South.
+> **Alternative hypothesis:** RMSE for South is greater than RMSE_ENC, meaning the model performs worse for the South.

+Permutation Test Procedure
+1. Calculate the observed RMSE difference on the held‐out test set:
+   - **Δ_obs = RMSE_South − RMSE_ENC**
+2. Perform 1,000 permutations:
+   - Shuffle the `CLIMATE.REGION` labels among test examples.
+   - Compute **Δ_perm = RMSE_perm_South − RMSE_perm_ENC** for each shuffled assignment.
+   - Record \(\Delta_{\text{perm}} = \text{RMSE}_{\text{perm, South}} - \text{RMSE}_{\text{perm, ENC}}\).
-To test this, we compute the observed difference Δ_obs = RMSE_South − RMSE_ENC on the held‐out test set.
-We then randomly permute the “region” labels among the test examples 1,000 times, recomputing Δ_perm = RMSE_perm_South − RMSE_perm_ENC for each shuffle to build a null distribution.
-The one‐sided p‐value is the fraction of Δ_perm ≥ Δ_obs.
-If p < 0.05, we reject H₀ and conclude a significant fairness gap; otherwise, we fail to reject H₀, indicating no evidence that the model’s error is systematically higher for South.
+3. The one‐sided p‐value is the fraction of Δ_perm ≥ Δ_obs.

+If p < 0.05, we reject the null hyporthesis and conclude a significant fairness gap; otherwise, we fail to reject the null hypothesis, indicating no evidence that the model’s error is systematically higher for South.

 <iframe
   src="assets/fairness_rmse_hist.html"
   width="800"
   height="500"
   frameborder="0"
 ></iframe>

-Here, we compared RMSE for “South” versus “East North Central” outages.
-Our **null hypothesis** was that RMSE_South = RMSE_ENC (no difference), and the **alternative hypothesis** was RMSE_South > RMSE_ENC (worse performance for South).
-After computing Δ_obs = RMSE_South − RMSE_ENC and running 1 000 label‐permutations to build a null distribution of Δ_perm, we found that Δ_obs fell well within the bulk of Δ_perm and the one‐sided p‐value was much greater than 0.05.
-In other words, the observed RMSE gap could easily occur by chance, so we fail to reject H₀.
+After computing Δ_obs = RMSE_South − RMSE_ENC and running 1 000 label‐permutations to build a null distribution of Δ_perm, we found that Δ_obs fell well within the bulk of Δ_perm and the one‐sided p‐value of **0.7140** which is much greater than 0.05.
+In other words, the observed RMSE gap could easily occur by chance, so we **fail to reject the null hypothesis**.
 Thus, there is no evidence that our model’s error is significantly higher for South compared to East North Central.